-This item should describe the method applied, and the number of Friedel-related reflections used, in the measurement of the absolute structure parameter (e.g. \refine\ls\abs\structure\Flack or \refine\ls\abs\structure\Rogers).
-If the structure is noncentrosymmetric, and atoms heavier than Si are present, an absolute structure parameter is expected.
-The reliability of this parameter increases with the number of Friedel-related intensities, and use of a complete set of Friedel pairs in the refinement is strongly recommended.
-With Mo radiation, if no atoms heavier than Si are present, the f'' terms in the scattering factor expression are very small.
-In such cases, if no useful absolute structure parameter can be refined (i.e. the value of the absolute structure parameter is meaningless because of its large s.u. value), authors should merge Friedel-pair reflections before final refinement.
+This item should describe the method applied, with a literature citation if necessary, and the number of Friedel pairs used in the determination of the absolute structure parameter (e.g. \refine\ ls\abs\structure\Flack).
+If the structure is noncentrosymmetric, an absolute structure parameter is expected.
+The reliability of this parameter increases with the number of Friedel-related intensities, and the use of a large fraction of the complete set of Friedel pairs in the refinement is strongly recommended.
+If the choice of X-ray wavelength means that the f'' terms of the atomic scattering factor expressions are very small and no useful absolute structure parameter can be refined (i.e. the value of the absolute structure parameter is meaningless because of its large s.u. value), authors should consider merging the Friedel-pair reflections before final refinement.
 They should then report in the \publ\section\exptl\refinement section of the CIF that they have merged Friedel pairs for the final refinement.
 Authors are strongly advised to consult papers by Flack & Bernardinelli [Acta Cryst.
 (1999), A55, 908-915; J. Appl.
 Cryst.
-(2000), 33, 1143-1148] which discuss the use and meaning of the Flack parameter and its s.u. value.
-For pertinent comments on the determination of absolute structure, authors are also referred to the paper by Jones [Acta Cryst.
-(1986), A42, 57].
+(2000), 33, 1143-1148] which discuss the use, meaning and significance of the Flack parameter and its s.u. value.
+For pertinent comments on the determination of absolute structure, authors are also referred to the papers by Jones [Acta Cryst.
+(1986), A42, 57] and Hooft et al. [J. Appl.
+Cryst.
+(2008), 41, 96-103].